barionleg/ANTs_wiki/Deprecated-ANTs-programs.md

 The new implementation `antsMultivariateTemplateConstruction.sh` is fairly similar but supports multi-parametric templates, eg T1 and T2 images from the same set of subjects can be used to build a T1 and T2 template simultaneously.

 The newer `antsMultivariateTemplateConstruction2.sh` uses `antsRegistration` in place of ANTs.
+It also has additional options for averaging the image population to create the template.

 # Programs / scripts no longer included in ANTs